harsh9t/Dockerised-DBpedia-Virtuoso-Endpoint-Setup-Guide/README.md

 ## Downloading DBpedia

+### Manual-downloading

+To setup your endpoint with custom files

-- Download your favorite version of DBpedia dataset (either manually or using the next steps)
+- Download your favorite version of DBpedia dataset (from the [downloads.dbpedia.org/{release-year}/])
+- I downloaded the .bz2 files from /core/ & /core-i18n/en/ locations to setup my english version of DBpedia.
+You can choose yours!
+- unpack (i.e. unzip the ttl or nt files) the downloaded files. [skip the next script-downloading part]

 ### Script-downloading